asilvadelpozo/Gulp-BackstopJS/README.md

 After that; there are several gulp tasks.
 The main tasks are:

 1. **backstopjs-configure**: task to execute *npm install* in the default backstopjs folder to retrieve all its dependencies.
 This should be run the first time you synchronize the project or every time *node_modules* folder is deleted
-1. **backstopjs-genConfig**: task to execute *gulp genConfig* in the default backstopjs folder to generate a backstop,json file with a default configuration.
+1. **backstopjs-genConfig**: task to execute *gulp genConfig* in the default backstopjs folder to generate a backstop.json file with a default configuration.
 1. **backstopjs-reference**: task to generate a reference of your project in the default backstopjs (*./bower_components/backstopjs/bitmaps_reference* or *./node_modules/backstopjs/bitmaps_reference*) folder and also on your custom folder.
 1. **backstopjs-test**: task to generate a test of your project in the default backstopjs folder (*./bower_components/backstopjs/bitmaps_test* or *./node_modules/backstopjs/bitmaps_test*) and also on your custom folder.
 1. **backstopjs-setup**: task to copy the reference of your custom folder into the backstopjs default folder.
 Normally you will do this every time you synchronize if you work with other people, so that backstopjs is always updated with the latest changes.